Super Lawyers

 Litigator Awards

-There is also a common perception in 2021 that medical malpractice litigation is mostly frivolous and its proliferation does nothing but drive up health care costs.
+There is also a common perception in 2024 that medical malpractice litigation is mostly frivolous, and its proliferation does nothing but drive up healthcare costs.
 Recent studies suggest that neither of these beliefs are based on reality.

-We have a public health crisis on our hands that no one is bothering to pay attention to that kills an unbelievable number of us every year.
+We have a public health crisis that no one is bothering to pay attention to that kills an unbelievable number of us annually.
 None of us are free from this risk.

 Medical Malpractice Ranks as Third Leading Cause of Death in the U.S.